uditbhaskar/Whizzz-The-ChatApp/README.md

 # Whizzz-The ChatApp

- This is a realtime one to one chat app made using Firebase and the code implementation is done using MVVM architecture, beautiful UI and equipped with push notification for incoming texts.
+ This is a realtime one to one chat app made using Firebase, beautiful UI and equipped with push notification for incoming texts.

   ## Guidelines for implementation :-